 - any food allergies or food preferences that must be accommodated

-Also, each program will have different approach to how they offer child care and may provide different services, such as snacks or meals.
+Also, each program will have a different approach to how they offer child care and may provide different services, such as snacks or meals.

 Other things to consider are: